ScotGovAnalysis/intro_to_r/README.md

 easily create dynamic documents, presentations and reports from R. It combines markdown (simple formatting syntax) and embedded R code chunks that are run and can perform calculations.
 The R Markdown files are identified with a .Rmd suffix.
 See [How to use the session material](#how_to) for details on how to use R Markdown.

 Within each session, the Rmd files which end with `_incomplete` are a version of the session material that is missing some code.
 Students should work through this version, and refer to the complete solution for answers.
+Code examples and exercises are provided in an R script file (ending with `_working_script.R`) in each session folder along with an R script containing solutions.

 Session 2 contains two versions of the Rmd files.
 One version uses the old dplyr gather() and spread(), the other uses pivot_().

 The housekeeping folder contains material that was used to develop the course and does not form part of the training.